speedie1337/spmenu/docs/docs.md

 and file listing.
 See spmenu_run(1) for more information related to using spmenu as a run launcher.

-While spmenu is based on dmenu, and is also fully compatible with dmenu, spmenu introduces many new features which can be useful in shell scripting.

-It also serves as a dmenu replacement for Wayland users.

 ## Usage

 On runtime, spmenu reads from standard input (stdin). spmenu items are